LoreBene99/SofAR_Assignment1/README.md

-# First Assignment for the course "Sofwtare Architectures for Robotics" - UniGe
+# First Assignment for the course "Sofwtare Architectures For Robotics" - UniGe
 ### Developed by Benedetti Lorenzo, Manera G.P.
 Andrea, Sabzevari Danial
 Assignment given by the professors Simone Macciò and Fulvio Mastrogiovanni for the course "Sofwtare architectures for robotics" - Robotics Engineering, at the University of Genova.